norberello/handwashing-discovery-using-R/README.md

 # handwashing-discovery-using-R
-Reanalyze the data behind one of the most important discoveries of modern medicne: Handwashing.
+Reanalyze the data behind one of the most important discoveries of modern medicine: Handwashing.

 Objective: Childbed fever is a deadly diseas affecting women that just have given birth.
-In the early 1840s at the Vienna General Hospital, as many as 10% of the women giving birth die from it.
-I would reanalyze the data that Dr. Semmelweis used to realize that something was wrong with the procedues at Vienna General Hospital.
+In the early 1840s at the Vienna General Hospital, as many as 10% of the women giving birth died from it.
+I would reanalyze the data that Dr. Semmelweis used to realize that something was wrong with the procedures at Vienna General Hospital.

 Data: yearly_deaths_by_clinics.csv & monthly_deaths.csv (DataCamp)